Free Shipping & Tracking in the USA

 5 Worst Foods for Your Lymphatic System

-2. Processed foods and excess sugar slow down lymphatic drainage and harm health.
+2. Processed foods and sugar slow drainage and trigger inflammation.

-3. Exercise, hydration, and nutrient-rich foods are key to supporting lymphatic flow.
+3. Movement, hydration, and nutrient-rich foods improve lymph flow.

 What is the Lymphatic System?